chadathin/cs361/project/README.txt

 - "The White Stripes"
 - "the_white_stripes"
-- "the white strips"
+- "the white stripes"

 Have all worked in testing.
+However, other users have had success with "the+white+stripes" as well.

 To accommodate artists who have released multiple albums in a single year, this will return a dict of lists of dicts; yeah, you read that right.